DSCGracepoly/30daysofcode/README.md

-# Day 9 Challenge
+# Day 11 Challenge

-Day 9 challenge goes like this
+Day 11 challenge goes like this
-> Fetch Top 100 github users in Nigeria and display them on a web page
+> Modify your github web app to be able to filter by number of repositories, e.t.c

 ### What to learn